 - Excellent interpersonal and organizational skills, detail oriented; and ability to prioritize, delegate, and keep track of wide variety of ongoing projects;

 - Ability to work independently and part of a team;

 - Ability to multitask and handle high-pressure situations.

 Refik Anadol Studio offers internship opportunities for students interested in multimedia arts, artificial intelligence, machine learning, and writing about contemporary art.
 We seek Editorial and Research Interns who are enrolled in degree-granting programs in Los Angeles.
-These are unpaid summer and/or semester internships and require a commitment of 6-8 hours per week.
-Lunch will be provided.
+These are paid summer and/or semester internships and require a commitment of 6-8 hours per week.
 We are happy to help arrange academic credit with your school and provide whatever document is required.